joncahn/epicc-documentation/docs/source/output.rst

 	├── fastq/	# Processed FASTQ files
 	├── logs/	# Log files
-	├── mapped/	# Subfolders of ShortStack output for each replicate ├── reports/	# QC reports and summary of mapping statistics and peak statistics └── tracks/	# Track files (bigwigs); plus and minus strand (still in positive values) CPM for each replicate and merged all replicates per sample for each size chosen (default, 21, 22, 23 and 24nt)
+	├── mapped/	# Subfolders of ShortStack output for each replicate ├── reports/	# QC reports (output from Cutadapt) and summary of size statistics └── tracks/	# Track files (bigwigs); plus and minus strand (still in positive values) CPM for each replicate and merged all replicates per sample for each size chosen (default, 21, 22, 23 and 24nt)

 Mapping statistics